shrpereira/trena-gps/README.md

 ViewModel and LiveData following the Reactive and Repository Patterns.

 The dependency injection was achieved with the help of Koin library.

+## CI/CD

+The Continuous Integration have been initially configured and is building the app on Travis every time there's a PUSH to the repository.
+I'm using FastLane to automate the build because it's the tool I'm used to and that will let me to run more complex tasks in the future.

+The next step is to finish the configuration to automatically build and deploy the app to the Play Store and as soon as I get automated tests done, run them before everything.